 Sheets, pillows, pillow slips, towels and woollen blankets are supplied and laundered by the Boarding House.
-Students do need to provide their own doonas (quilts) and doona covers.
+Students do need to provide their own doona (quilt) and doona cover.

-A Boarding Handbook is provided prior to entry and lists what items a boarder should bring.
+A Boarding Handbook is provided prior to entry and lists which items a boarder should bring.

 Can my daughter leave the Boarding House early to catch a flight home?

-Holidays or flights home must be arranged well in advance to make sure that the student will not miss any classes at the start or end of term.
-This may mean flying home the day after school finishes, in which case, the parent or guardian is responsible for arranging transport to and from the airport and for accommodation if the Boarding House is closed.
+No. Holidays or flights home must be arranged well in advance to make sure that the student will not miss any classes at the start or end of term.
+Depending on flight times, this may mean flying home the day after school finishes.